rjromijnders/Coursera_Capstone/TheBattleOfNeighborhoods.md

 The best neighborhood for opening a new coffeeshop is defined as the Toronto neighborhood where the occurence of coffee shops is not in the top three venues, and that is closest to the city center.

 ## Data
+The first part of our data consists of the different postal codes, borough and neighborhoods in Toronto.
+This information is scraped from a <a href="https://en.wikipedia.org/wiki/List_of_postal_codes_of_Canada:_M">Wikipedia page</a>.

+The second part of the data  comprises the geographical coordinates for each neighborhood.
+This data is obtained from a .csv file, and is processed with pandas *csv_read* method.

-Data for the venues is collected via the Foursquare API.
+To plot the nearby venues on the map of Toronto, data is collected via the Foursquare API.
 The data concerns all kinds of venues in the Toronto area, and is structured per borough and per neighborhood.